home-assistant/home-assistant.io/source/_integrations/blebox.markdown

 2. Enter the webhook URL that you copied when generating the webhook.
 It is the URL address for the action.

 Note: in order for this integration flow to work, the webhook URL host must be resolvable and accessible within the device network.
-If in doubt please refer to the general [documentation of automations with webhook triggers](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger).
+If in doubt, please refer to the general [documentation of automations with webhook triggers](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger).

 ### luxSensor